rosenpin/always-on-amoled/README.md

 ```
 Copyright 2016 Tomer Rosenfeld

-Always On Display is licensed under the GNU v3 Public License.

-In addition to the terms set by the GNU v3 Public License, I ask that if you use any code from this repository that you send me a message to let me know.
+I require that if you use any code from this repository that you send me a message to let me know.
 Moreover, I do not permit redistribution of this application on the Google Play Store.

 Feel free to contact me for more information.